Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Designing LM Program Optimizers

-\textbf{Grounding} When asking LMs to craft instructions, how do we define the task for them in a way that encourages proposals that are grounded in the optimization environment?
-We hypothesize that effective proposals reflect the task dynamics, which can be inferred from properties of the dataset, the program, and successful traces through the program.
+\textbf{Grounding} How can we guide our proposal LM to craft performant instructions for a given module?
+We hypothesize that providing the proposal LM with relevant context, such as properties of the data, the program, and examples of successful task completions, will allow it to create instructions better suited to the task.
 Hence, we build a zero-shot LM program for (i) characterizing patterns in the raw dataset $\mathcal{D}$, (ii) summarizing the program's control flow, (iii) bootstrapping program demonstrations, and (iv) collecting per-stage prompts that were previously evaluated with their evaluation scores on the train set.
-We consider supplying each of these pieces as context to ground the LM proposing our instructions.
+We consider supplying each of these pieces as context to `ground' the LM proposing our instructions.
 Details on constructing the dataset and program summaries are included in Appendix~\ref{sec:grounding_details}.

-\textbf{Learning To Propose} Every strategy has several proposer hyperparameters, e.g.\ the temperature used for instruction generation and whether to ground the proposer with a data summary.
-Optimal configurations of these hyperparameters may depend in practice on the task, program, and LM.
+\textbf{Learning To Propose} Every proposal strategy has several hyperparameters, e.g.\ the temperature used for instruction generation and whether to ground the proposer with a data summary, program control flow, etc. Optimal configurations of these hyperparameters may depend in practice on the task, program, and proposer LM.
 For example, the dataset summary may be essential to a logical reasoning task but may distract a small proposer LM for highly familiar tasks like factoid question answering.
-Motivated by this, in learning to propose, we parameterize proposal hyperparameters for bootstrapping and grounding, and learn a Bayesian model over several trials of proposing demonstrations and instructions to find what proposal strategy works for a particular program.
+Motivated by this, in learning to propose, we parameterize proposal hyperparameters, and learn a Bayesian model over several trials to find what proposal strategy works for a given task, program, and LM setup.